zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-model.md

 Select a file from local filesystem or drag and drop the desired file.
 ![](../images/detect-anomaly-upload-data-form.png " ")

+**Note: The detection data can have up to 100 timestamps, and requires at least 3 timestamps to generate any anomalies.**

 Once the test file is uploaded, now click Detect button.

 The detection result will return immediately, and you have the option to select the column to see related anomalies.